BCCDC-PHL/bioinflow/resources/pathogen_tips/rsv_tips.md

 ## Bioinformatics Team

-"Working with RSV subtypes A and B means everything has to be done twice while ensuring consistency across both." ~ Tara Newman, Genomics Liaison Technical Officer BCCDC/NML
+"RSV is double trouble — duplication is a recurring theme.
+Exhibit A: Working with both A and B subtypes means everything has to be done twice, requiring consistency across both analysis workflows.
+Exhibit B: There is both Clade typing and G Clade typing.
+Exhibit C: In 2016, a duplication event in the G gene occurred in both subtypes that is present in all modern lineages, making it important to use an appropriate reference genome for assembly."  ~ Tara Newman, Genomics Liaison Technical Officer BCCDC/NML

 ## Leadership

 # What is the most rewarding aspect of working with RSV?